ocbe-uio/imml/docs/auto_tutorials/select_and_extract_features.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 158-159

-The top features include attributes from both modalities, but Modality A appears to be more important overall.
+The top features include attributes from both modalities, but the genes seem to be more important overall.

 ..
 GENERATED FROM PYTHON SOURCE LINES 161-162